The TOWS Matrix

 - Strengths and Threats (ST) – how can you take advantage of your strengths to avoid real and potential threats?

 - Weaknesses and Opportunities (WO) – how can you use your opportunities to overcome the weaknesses you are experiencing?

 - Weaknesses and Threats (WT) – how can you minimize your weaknesses and avoid threats?

 The options you identify are your strategic alternatives, and these can be listed in the appropriate quadrant of the TOWS worksheet.

 The WT quadrant – weaknesses and threats – is concerned with defensive strategies.
 Put these into place to protect yourself from loss, however don't rely on them to create success.

 When you have many factors to consider, it may be helpful to construct a matrix to match individual strengths and weaknesses to the individual opportunities and threats you've identified.
 To do this, you can construct a matrix such as the one below for each quadrant (SO, ST, WO, and WT).

-Used after detailed analysis of your threats, opportunities, strength and weaknesses, it helps you consider how to use the external environment to your strategic advantage, and so identify some of the strategic options available to you.
+By using it, you can look intelligently at how you can best take advantage of the opportunities open to you, and minimize any weaknesses that might result in threats.
+It can also help you to consider how to use the external environment to your strategic advantage and identify some of the strategic options available to you.

 This site teaches you the skills you need for a happy and successful career; and this is just one of many tools and resources that you'll find here at Mind Tools.
-Click here for more, subscribe to our free newsletter, or become a member for just $1.
+Subscribe to our free newsletter, or join the Mind Tools Club and really supercharge your career!